miracl/maas-sdk-dotnet-v2/README.md

 ## Samples

-Replace `CLIENT_ID` and `CLIENT_SECRET` in the `web.config` file with your valid credential data from the MIRACL server. `baseUri`, which is passed to the `MiraclClient.GetAuthorizationRequestUrlAsync` method, should be the uri of your web application.
+Replace `CLIENT_ID` and `CLIENT_SECRET` in the `web.config` file with your valid credential data from the [MIRACL server](https://trust.miracl.cloud/). `baseUri`, which is passed to the `MiraclClient.GetAuthorizationRequestUrlAsync` method, should be the uri of your web application.
 Note that the redirect uri, if not explicitly specified in the `MiraclAuthenticationOptions`, is constructed as `baseUri\login` (the default value of the `CallbackPath` property is `\login`) and it should be passed to the MIRACL server when requiring authentication credential.
-You have to setup the mpad.js url in the Views/Home/Index.cshtml too as explained in the [Authorization Flow section](https://github.com/miracl/maas-sdk-dotnet-v2/#authorization-flow).

 * `MiraclAuthenticationApp` demonstrates the usage of `MiraclClient` to authenticate to the MIRACL server
 * `MiraclDvsSigningApp` demonstrates the [DVS flow](https://github.com/miracl/maas-sdk-dotnet-v2/#dvs-flow) described above